rachmanzz/fastapigql/readme.md

 # Databases

 In this project, we use orator ORM to process any SQL database.
-You can read [docs](https://orator-orm.com/docs/orm.html) to see how orator work:
+You can read [docs](https://orator-orm.com/docs/orm.html) to see how orator work.

+# CommandLine

+Here several command line that you can use to make a project.

+- create new project
+    ```
+    fastql create [projectname]
+    ```

 - make model
     ```